 This program is designed to serve residents, community groups, non-profit organizations, businesses and others who wish to collect and recycle waste generated at events held in Anoka County.
 The recycling container loan program supplies containers for the onsite collection of materials at events only.

-Bins are available for pick-up and drop-off Mon - Fri 9am - 4pm at the Field Operations Building located at: 1530 Bunker Lake Blvd NW, Andover, MN 55304.
+Because of COVID-19 and social distancing measures, bins are only available for pick-up on Fridays, and must be dropped off on Mondays between 9am and 4pm at the Field Operations Building located at: 1530 Bunker Lake Boulevard NW, Andover, MN 55304.

 Two different styles of recycling and compostable bins are available: Clearstream bins or SlimJim bins (pictured below), please indicate which bin(s) you would like to borrow.
 Two bags to use with the bins will be provided to you.
 If you having a larger event please make a note of that at the bottom of the online form.